-Included within "Other financial assets", current or long-term as appropriate, in the consolidated statement of financial position.
-Included within "Cash and cash equivalents" in the consolidated statement of financial position.
-Included within "Other financial liabilities," current or long-term as appropriate, in the consolidated statement of financial position.
-Included within "Other financial liabilities," current or long-term as appropriate, in the consolidated statement of financial position.
-Included within "Other financial liabilities" long-term in the consolidated statement of financial position.
+(1) Included within "Other financial assets", current or long-term as appropriate, in the consolidated statement of financial position.

+(2) Included within "Cash and cash equivalents" in the consolidated statement of financial position.

+(3) Included within "Other financial liabilities", current or long-term as appropriate, in the consolidated statement of financial position.

+(4) Included within "Other financial liabilities" long-term in the consolidated statement of financial position.